-Course Туре Recommended Minimum Standard Course Cost Course Contact Health Studies General List A C grade in English and Miss N Tempone Health by the end of \$60 Health and Physical year 10 Education
+Course Туре Recommended Minimum Standard Course Cost Course Contact Health Studies General List A C grade in Health by the end of year 10 \$60 Miss N Tempone Health and Physical Education

 The Health Studies course focuses on personal health and wellbeing, what it means to be healthy and the many factors which influence health.
 The influence of social, environmental, economic and biomedical determinants of health is a key focus of the course.
 Other course content includes the influence of beliefs, attitudes and values on health behaviour, and the importance of self-management and interpersonal skills in making healthy decisions.
 This course will prepare students for career and employment pathways in a range of health and community service industries.
 Students will have the opportunity to develop key employability and life skills, including communication, leadership, initiative and enterprise.
 Inquiry skills will equip students to adapt to current and future studies and work environments.